Polarization-Lab/MMViewPy/README.md

 2. Download the MMViewPy package and extract to your desired location.
 3. Install FFmpeg by following the instructions for your operating system: https://ffmpeg.org/
 4. Write the filepath for FFmpeg on line 16 in rgb950_functions.py
-5. Check that the graphics backend for matplotlib is not set to inline plotting.
+5. Within spyder, launch the preferences tab and navigate to IPython Console > Graphics, and change the graphics backend from Inline to Automatic.
-6. Run the script mmviewpy.py to launch the GUI.
+6. Run the script mmview.py to launch the GUI.
 7. Enjoy!